velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 We step into another lobby, one I know intimately.
 The long table whence my chief clerk presides is empty, as are the many benches that fill the room.
 I help Lishuen into the ascender at the center of it all, and touch my pendant to an Old Script symbol on the wall.
 Another bell chimes, and the capsule begins to rise.

-“Everything is so… big,” Lishuen murmurs.
+“Everything is so… big,” Lishuen murmurs sleepily.

-“Is it not so on your worlds?”
+“Is it not so in your lands?”

 “God, n… no. N-nothing like this.”
 She shakes her head.
 “I th… thought Ruby was big, but… a palace… the size of a city… built out on… on th’ ocean…”

 “They say the Twilight Palace was raised up in the day of the Seventh Empress herself,” I tell her, hoping my words will keep her awake just a little while longer, and tightening my grip around her light little body to make sure she doesn’t fall.
-“Raised up to defy the chaos and ruin that the war left all around, to stand as a beacon of law and civilization for all of Haven.
+“Raised up to defy the chaos and ruin that the war left all around, to stand as a beacon of law and civilization for all of Haven, to herald a reign unlike any that had come before.
 That once it was complete the Empress stood atop her high tower and reached up to set the very sun itself upon her brow, to prove her mastery and divinity against all who would deny her, and from that day it never again moved from its perch atop her throne.
 Nor shall it while an empress of Moonwatcher blood yet reigns.”

 Lishuen looks up at me. “…d’you… believe’n that kinda thing?”